Mahesh100/Java/README.md

 Java is like c++ but with advance and simplified features.

+Java can concurrently executes many statements so the exexution time is less.

 Java is an object oriented programming language that is used on a distributed envrionment on the internet.

 Java is a high level language that is easy to read and understand.